 By Emma Miller, The University of Melbourne

 On 25 June 2018, CHE Postdoctoral Research Fellow Samantha Dieckmann will host an evening of community music discussion interspersed with performances by Melbourne’s Lullaby Choir at the Melbourne Recital Centre.
-In this blog I speak to Samantha about her long-running research project about lullabies and the intersection between music and emotions.
+Here, Samantha tells us about her long-running lullaby research project and the intersection between music and emotions.

 Tell us about the Lullaby Choir – how did it start?